16 Secrets of School Portrait Photographers

 One by one, they form a little conveyor belt—throngs of students lining up to sit in a chair, look into a camera lens, and smile.
 For millions of kids, picture day is a way to memorialize their appearance in a given year, although later the out-of-fashion clothes or cosmetic growing pains may be a way to memorialize pure awkwardness.
 For the photographers tasked with the job, however, picture day means corralling hundreds of children and establishing a comfort level without any time to waste.

 To get a better sense of what goes into the job, we asked Boyer and two other school photographers to divulge some of the more interesting aspects of wrangling kids for posterity.
-Read on for some insight into uncooperative subjects, why mornings make for the the best shots, and the importance of booger patrol.
+Read on for some insight into uncooperative subjects, why mornings make for the best shots, and the importance of booger patrol.

 While deals can vary by school, photographers typically get paid when parents order photos.
 The school then takes a percentage of that fee.

 To select a professional, schools will often take bids.
-"I make a presentation," Boyer says.
+"I make a presentation," Boyer said.
 "I'll explain what I do.
 Sometimes schools are looking for certain things."
 Boyer takes more dynamic shots with ambitious outdoor backgrounds; some larger schools herding 1500 or more kids, she says, may want to opt for a simple portrait to expedite the process.

 As for what schools do with their portion of the revenue, it depends on the school.
 But many usually sink it back into student programs.